- Hike among the wildest scenery in Scotland based from an exclusive and luxurious Highland lodge

 Accommodation is a choice of double or twin rooms.
 The rooms at the lodge are not ensuite however there are 4 large bathrooms so with our small group size there will plenty of time for everyone.

 There is no single person supplement charged to solo travellers.
 On this trip there is no supplement for single rooms as we have exclusive use of the lodge.
 If you require a single room please request this at the time of booking.
+There are a limited number of single rooms available on this trip at no extra charge, and are allocated on a first come first served basis.

 Make it Private